Sport in London: Rugby union

 Rugby union is also well established in London, especially in the middle-class suburbs to the north and west of the city.
 Four of the twelve clubs in the Aviva Premiership have London origins, although only two of them now play in London.

 The two clubs that play in London are Harlequins, which play at The Stoop, and Saracens, which play at Allianz Park in Hendon.
 London Irish shares Madejski Stadium, a football ground outside the boundaries of Greater London in Reading (though still in the metropolitan area).
 Wasps left the London commuter belt entirely in December 2014, moving to Coventry and purchasing Ricoh Arena, a major football ground.
 In more recent years, a modern tradition has seen these four clubs play out of Twickenham during the first round of the Premiership, in a double-header.

 Apart from the traditional elite clubs, London Welsh, currently in the RFU Championship, have bounced between the Premiership and Championship in recent years, having either been promoted to or relegated from the Premiership in each season since 2011–12.
 From their first Premiership season in 2012–13 to their most recent in 2014–15, they shared a football ground outside the commuter belt, Kassam Stadium in Oxford, but they have now returned to Greater London at Old Deer Park in Richmond.
 Two London-based clubs compete in the Championship—Ealing Trailfinders, from the North London borough of Ealing, and London Scottish, also based in Richmond.
 Another club from the immediate London area has recently played in the Championship before being relegated to National League 1—Esher, located just outside Greater London in Hersham, last played in the Championship in 2011–12.
 In addition to the professional clubs, many amateur sides exist and include teams such as London Nigerian who draw their players from the supporters of fallen corrupt Nigerian regimes as well as numerous accountants, doctors and lawyers from Nigeria's Igbo and Yoruba communities.

 The Twickenham Stadium is regarded as England's national rugby stadium, and is named due to the town of Twickenham.
-The English national side play their home matches there during the Six Nations Championship, as well as the November inbound touring nations.
+The England national side play their home matches there during the Six Nations Championship, as well as the November inbound touring nations.
 The ground also hosted the 1991 Rugby World Cup final, where Australia defeated England.
 Twickenham hosts the final of the Anglo-Welsh Cup, and has hosted the European club championship final five times—four times in the era of the former Heineken Cup, and most recently in 2015 for the new European Rugby Champions Cup.
 The stadium is also host to The Varsity Match between Oxford and Cambridge as well as the English school's Daily Mail Cup final.
 London was also home to the massive celebrations for the English rugby team when they returned home from Australia after winning the 2003 Rugby World Cup, where Jonny Wilkinson kicked a drop-goal in extra time.
 An estimated 750,000 gathered in Trafalgar Square to celebrate their arrival.